Tony Thurmond is the winner! For the latest count, visit our live updated results page.

-EdSource’s Louis Freedberg and John Fensterwald hosted a forum where the two leading candidates, Tony Thurmond and Marshall Tuck, made a rare joint appearance — their last before the election — for a substantive conversation on the issues and where they stand.
+EdSource’s Louis Freedberg and John Fensterwald hosted a forum where the two leading candidates, Tony Thurmond and Marshall Tuck, made a rare joint appearance for a substantive conversation on the issues and where they stand.

 Watch the video here.